flynx/pWiki/bootstrap/Doc/Path.md

 A page is identified by it's path, but this does not require that every sub-path of that path must exist.

+XXX a word about bootstrap pages that can't be deleted...

 **WikiWord**
 XXX